DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 [^05chapter4_24]: Vlog Deathmatch (http://vlogdeathmatch.blogspot.co.uk) Howe’s
-    entry *Anarchy in the UK* was built shot, edited and uploaded on his Nokia N96, as he travelled around London (showing sites such as Parliament, Big Ben, Downing Street and the London underground, all while miming into his phone.
-With its stripped back production values and low quality sound and image, paid homage to Verdi’s argument that videoblogging “can be as punk rock as we want it to be”.
+    entry *Anarchy in the UK* was built shot, edited and uploaded on his Nokia N96, as he travelled around London showing sites such as Parliament, Big Ben, Downing Street and the London underground, while miming into his phone.
+With its stripped back production values and low quality sound and image, it paid homage to Verdi’s argument that videoblogging “can be as punk rock as we want it to be”.